 Bumpers College offers 12 inter-related majors and 20 minors to prepare students for rewarding professional careers developing sustainable solutions for food, family and environmental issues.

-AFLS 3412H Honors Proposal Development (Sp) This course offers a synthesis level learning opportunity.
+AFLS 3413H Honors Proposal Development (Sp) This course offers a synthesis level learning opportunity.
 Course will include creative process, ethics, proposal writing, literature review, experimental design, scientific theory and methods, data collection, statistics, budget, and summary.
 Students will draw on their background and presentations to create written proposals.
-Three hours per week for 10 weeks.
 Prerequisite: Junior or senior standing.

 AGED 4003 Issues in Agriculture (Fa) Lecture and discussion on local, regional, national and international issues related to agricultural policy, ethics, environment, society, and science.
 Designed for students with at least six hours of upper division agricultural science courses.
 Prerequisite: Junior standing.

 AGED 4343 Communication Campaigns in Agriculture (Even years, Fa) Students will develop understanding of the principles, practices and applications of social marketing, integrated marketing communications, advertising and public relations as they pertain to developing communication campaign strategies for the agricultural industry.
 Students will develop a communication campaign for an agricultural company and/or entity focused on a specific product or service.
 Prerequisite: Senior or Graduate status.